responsivepdf/responsivepdf/README.md

 # responsivepdf
-Create PDF with responsive layout
+Adobe Acrobat plugin for creating PDF with responsive layout